Izabela88/brainstorm-quiz/README.md

     - Class Questions store game questions and question numbers, and it also has a method that gets the next question and shows its number and method, which draw unique questions from JSON file.

-    - Class Question store single questions, answers and correct answers.
+    - Class Question store single question, answers and correct answers.
 It also has methods which: print question, a check answers correct and lifeline method which removes two incorrect answers and call another method to print again question with only two answers.

   - score_board.py: